 - It can help private individuals, some small businesses and all policyholders of compulsory insurance policies.

-- It only applies to firms regulated by the Prudential Regulation Authority and the Financial Conduct Authority (which covers most financial firms).
+- It only applies to firms regulated by the Prudential Regulation Authority and the Financial Conduct Authority (covers most financial firms).